Rguarnizo/Evangelion-Theme-VS-Code/README.md

 This is a theme created from the evangelion series color palette, for now there is only the EVA 01 color palette, in the future it is planned to add new color palettes from the other evas.

+To install this theme you can go to [Visual Studio Marketplace Extension Link](https://marketplace.visualstudio.com/items?itemName=RuDevIO.evangelion-theme)

 ## Eva 01 Theme
 This theme is based on the color palette of EVA 01, purple, green, yellow in different shades.